 - All of the references to gehenna can be reasonably viewed as references to the literal location – a burning garbage dump, where bodies are filled with maggots (worms that, to the ancients, appeared to have come from nowhere and do not die – transforming, instead, into flies) are consumed in the flames.

 - If we look specifically at the passage from Mark, which is the one most often quoted by those supporting a view of gehenna as a place of eternal, conscious punishment, Jesus refers to it as “where ‘the worms that eat them do not die, and the fire is not quenched.’”
 This is a direct quote from Isaiah 66, where the prophet describes the view of the fallen Assyrian army (in the Hinnom Valley) “And they will go out and look on the dead bodies of those who rebelled against me; the worms that eat them will not die, the fire that burns them will not be quenched, and they will be loathsome to all mankind.”
-It is a view of dead bodies on a funeral pyre, full of maggots, being burned to ash.
+It us cost of viagra is a view of dead bodies on a funeral pyre, full of maggots, being burned to ash.

 A problem we’re faced with, in trying to create a systematic or logistical description of hell – gehenna – from these passages is that there is scant information contained therein as to how gehenna operates.

 Now, one reasonable question we can ask is “what did the people associate with the word gehenna?”
 If Jesus’ audience considered gehenna to be a place for the eternal punishment of the souls of the wicked, we can reasonably assert that he never needed to explain what it was or how it worked.
 So what do we know about contemporary views of gehenna?
 Gehenna does not show up in any of the Dead Sea Scrolls, Josephus, Philo, Apocrypha, or the Pseudepigrapha.
 The only ancient literature that gehenna shows up in as an eternal place of suffering are in the Rabbinic writings of the Mishna and the Talmud.
 But in these cases, gehenna is a place similar to Purgatory, where the

-souls of most sinners go to be purified for up to one year of suffering – with Sabbaths off.
+souls of most sinners go cialis increase testosterone to be purified for up to one year of suffering – with how to get viagra without a prescription Sabbaths off.
 At the end of the time of purification/suffering, the souls of all but the most wicked enter the world to come, while the most wicked (a very small number) are then permanently destroyed (see Babylonian Talmud, Sanhedrin (7) Ch.
 11 “Chelek”; and also here).
 So, the only context under which the people would have understood gehenna (depending on the accurate dating of the Talmud, which is believed to have been orally transmitted during

-In Luke 16, we read the Parable of the Rich Man and Lazarus:
+Where else might we look?
+The Rich Man and Lazarus In Luke 16, we read the Parable of the Rich Man and Lazarus: